CSS Gradient Generator

 Tips for Great Gradients

-- Add a transparent stop at one end for a fade-in effect:
+- Add a transparent stop for fade-in effects — use